andju/andju-know/docs/sport/cycling/eu-four-countries.md

 Continue along the March until you reach the Danube near Bratislava.
 From there continue over (mostly) flat land to Lake Neusiedl.
 The longest part of the tour is rewarded with a fast downhill, right before the end.

 > [!warning] Malacky to Jakubov
 > The cars drive quite fast on the road between Malacky and Jakubov.
+If you want to avoid this part of the route, you can go back to Gajary and turn south to Suchohrad.
+Alternatively go south to Zohor and from there west to Vysoká pri Morave.

 ### Sights